 Chimney stacks

 Repair category 2

-Notes Weathering and erosion was noted to the chimney stacks in addition to defective pointing.
+Notes Cracked, damaged and weathered render was noted to the chimney stacks.
 It should be appreciated that they are of an age where ongoing maintenance will be required, particularly to flashing details to ensure water tightness.
-We have been informed by the Vendor that communal repairs were completed on the western and southern most chimney stacks in 2023, which are situated over the kitchen and living room of the property.
-All necessary documentation should be made available, if applicable.

-Roofing including roof space

-Repair category 2

-Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+Roofing including roof space Repair category 1 Notes The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required.
 It should be appreciated that flat roof coverings have a limited life only and require above average maintenance.
 Any information as to its last renewal date should be obtained, if available.

 Rainwater fittings

 Repair category 2

 Notes Attention is required to areas of the rainwater goods system where deterioration and corrosion has occurred.
+Water staining was noted to the walls beneath the guttering suggesting leakage.

 Main walls

 Repair category 2

-Notes Erosion and cracking noted to the stonework in addition to defective pointing.
+Notes Defective render and staining noted to the main walls.
+The source of the staining should be repaired along with any associated defects.
 Ongoing maintenance/repairs should be anticipated.

-Windows, external doors and joinery

-Repair category 1

-Notes These generally appeared in fair order consistent with age.
+Windows, external doors and joinery Repair category 1 Notes These generally appeared in fair order consistent with age.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
 Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.
+(WEATHERED TIMBERS)